Whoy51/aoc/README.md

 # AOC
-My work for this year's aoc2022 Advent of Code!
+My work for this year's aoc 2022 Advent of Code!